UX DesignEnd-to-EndUser FlowsPrototypingProblem FramingCollaboration

 Problem Definition

-The previous registration experience was a single, cumbersome form that discouraged completion and contributed to a low post-order registration completion rate.
+The previous registration experience had too many steps, and each step required users to work through large, cumbersome forms.
+That structure discouraged completion and contributed to a low post-order registration completion rate.
 Contact methods were not verified during registration, and MFA was left for users to enable later.
-Root cause: registration was designed as a one-size-fits-all form rather than a step-guided, context-aware flow tied to the order moment and security needs.
+Root cause: the flow was overbuilt and form-heavy instead of being streamlined, context-aware, and tied to the order moment and security needs.

-Users needed a clear, guided path to register and verify their contact methods; they were given a single long form and a later MFA prompt.
+Users needed a clear, efficient path to register and verify their contact methods; instead, they faced too many steps with large forms in each step plus a later MFA prompt.
 That mismatch discouraged completion and delayed stronger account security.

 · Refined Problem Statement